beverlycodes/orient_db_client/README.md

 Supported Ruby Versions
 ---------------------------

-This gem has only been tested on 1.9.3.
+This gem has only been tested on 1.9.2 and 1.9.3.
 It *should* run on any 1.9 install, and will definitely NOT run on 1.8 due to the use of Encoding.
 Compatibility with 1.8 is planned, but not scheduled for any particular milestone yet.

 Basic Usage